 NESR ALERT: Bragar Eagel & Squire, P.C. is Investigating National Energy Services Reunited Corp. on Behalf of NESR Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against National Energy Services Reunited Corp. (“NESR” or the “Company”) (NASDAQ: NESR) on behalf of NESR stockholders.
+NEW YORK, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against National Energy Services Reunited Corp. ("NESR" or the "Company") NESR on behalf of NESR stockholders.
 Our investigation concerns whether NESR has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.